How To Use SimpleDraw

 - The Properties Panel to the right.
 This contains dynamic content depending on what tools are active, and which elements are selected.

-The UI is primarily mouse-driven, but with keyboard shortcuts for some common operations (Ctrl-Z for undo, Ctrl-C, Ctrl-V for Copy/Paste, Escape, Delete, Shift-click for multiple selections etc.).
+The UI is primarily mouse-driven, but with keyboard shortcuts for some common operations (Ctrl+Z for undo, Ctrl+C, Ctrl+V for Copy/Paste, Escape, Delete, Shift-click for multiple selections etc.).
+See the final section of this document for a complete list.

 The Toolbar contains 6 areas, from left to right: